Stop Comparing the Capitol Riot to Banana Republics. It’s Lazy—and Wrong.

-The Trump-incited insurrection at the Capitol on Wednesday was a fitting coda to a presidency that came into this world likening Mexicans to “criminals and rapists,” and which has, along the way, accepted and enabled white supremacists to a degree unprecedented in recent history.
-The president’s legacy is stained by the Neo-Nazi march in Charlottesville, the El Paso terrorist attack, and the Kenosha shooting.
-The angry mob that stormed the Capitol—waving Trump signs and Confederate flags, wearing QAnon merch and sweatshirts that said things like “Camp Auschwitz” and “6MWE” on them, fashioning impromptu nooses, waving guns, and forcing lawmakers to flee into hiding—was undeniably a shocking scene to behold, but it was hardly a surprise.
+The Trump-incited insurrection at the Capitol on Wednesday was a fitting coda to a presidency that came into this world likening Mexicans to “criminals and rapists” and that has, along the way, accepted and enabled white supremacists to a degree unprecedented in recent history.
+The president’s legacy is stained by the neo-Nazi march in Charlottesville, the El Paso terrorist attack, and the Kenosha shooting.
+The angry mob that stormed the Capitol—waving Trump signs and Confederate flags, wearing QAnon merch and sweatshirts that said things like “Camp Auschwitz” and “6MWE” on them, fashioning impromptu nooses, waving guns, and forcing lawmakers to flee into hiding—was undeniably shocking to behold, but it was hardly a surprise.

 From the Capitol on Wednesday morning, ABC anchor Martha Raddatz reported: “It is so horrible to know, we are in America where this is happening, on Capitol Hill.
 I’m not in Baghdad.
 I’m not in Kabul.
 I’m not in a dangerous situation overseas.
 We are in America.”
-As the day wore on, the statements rolled in, each expressing a growing dissonance that a white supremacist mob had stormed the capitol in the United States and not in, “you know, Bogota,” in the words of CNN’s Jake Tapper.
+As the day wore on, the statements rolled in, each expressing a growing dissonance that a white supremacist mob had stormed the Capitol in the U.S. and not in, “you know, Bogotá,” in the words of CNN’s Jake Tapper.

 And from George W. Bush, who didn’t exactly win his own election, either: “Laura and I are watching the scenes of mayhem unfolding at the seat of our Nation’s government in disbelief and dismay.
 It is a sickening and heartbreaking sight.
 This is how election results are disputed in a banana republic—not our democratic republic.”